Crickhowell – castle

 Architecture

-The castle from the end of the 13th century consisted of a keep in the form of a stone perimeter of the walls (shell keep) on an earth mound (motte), about 15 meters high and 24 x 15 meters in plan, as well as an outer bailey on the southern side.
-The keep was later supplemented with a small gatehouse and a two-tower gate below the mound on the south side, connecting the outer bailey with the keep.
-It was equipped with a drawbridge over the pit dug between the towers flanking the passage, each of which was about 6 meters in diameter.
-It housed three floors topped with battlement, while the upper two floors had rooms heated with fireplaces.
+Presumably before the mid-14th century, the keep was supplemented by a small gatehouse situated in line with the defensive wall.
+In addition, a twin-towered gatehouse was built below the mound on the southern side, connecting the outer bailey with the keep.
+It was equipped with a drawbridge spanning a pit dug between the towers flanking the passage, each approximately 6 meters in diameter.
+It contained three battlemented stories, the upper two containing rooms heated by fireplaces.

-At the end of the 13th century or in the 14th century, the outer bailey measuring about 90×65 meters was surrounded by a defensive wall reinforced with at least two cylindrical towers and a group of two connected towers: one cylindrical with a diameter of about 8 meters and one irregular four-sided (trapezoidal) with dimensions of 10 x 5,6 meters, located in the eastern part of the circuit.
-They most likely had a residential function in addition to a defensive one, as evidenced by larger Gothic windows and relics of a fireplace on the first floor.
-They could also protect the eastern gate or the postern.
-The main entrance to the outer bailey, located from the town side, was possible through the gate, probably consisting of two towers flanking the passage between them, located in the western part of the perimeter wall.
+The outer bailey occupied an area measuring approximately 90 x 65 meters.
+By the end of the 13th century or in the 14th century, it was surrounded by a defensive wall, reinforced by at least two cylindrical towers and a set of two connected towers: one cylindrical with a diameter of approximately 8 meters and one irregular quadrangular (trapezoidal) measuring 10 x 5.6 meters, located in the eastern part of the perimeter.
+The complex of connected towers likely served a residential function in addition to defense, as evidenced by the larger Gothic windows and fireplace on the first floor.
+They may also have protected the eastern postern or gate.
+The main entrance to the outer bailey, located from the town side, was possible through a gate placed in the western part of the perimeter, probably consisting of two towers flanking the passage between them.

 Current state